Some New Constructions of Generalized Plateaued Functions: Conclusion

 \section{Conclusion}

-Stimulated by the research works and one open problem of Hod\v{z}i\'{c} \emph{et al}. \cite{Hodzic2} on constructions of Boolean plateaued functions in spectral domain, we studied constructions of generalized plateaued functions in spectral domain in this paper.
+In \cite{Mesnager9}, Mesnager \emph{et al.} introduced generalized plateaued functions from $V_{n}$ to $\mathbb{Z}_{p^k}$ in order to study plateaued functions in the general context of generalized $p$-ary functions.
+The objective of this paper is to increase constructions of generalized $p$-ary plateaued functions for any prime $p$ as there are lacks of constructions of generalized $p$-ary plateaued functions with $p$ taking any prime.
+In particular, when $k=1$, the constructions in this paper are applicable for plateaued functions.

-(1) We provided a necessary and sufficient condition of constructing generalized plateaued functions in spectral domain.
+(1) By Theorems 1, 2, 3, one can construct generalized $p$-ary plateaued functions with (non)-affine Walsh supports by using known generalized $p$-ary bent functions as building blocks (Note that Theorem 4 is only for $p$-ary plateaued functions by using vectorial bent functions as building blocks).
+In particular, when $p=2, k=1$, the constructions in Theorems 2, 3, 4 provide an answer to Open Problem 2 proposed in \cite{Hodzic3}.

-(2) We gave a complete characterization of generalized plateaued functions whose Walsh support is an affine subspace in spectral domain, which generalizes the case of Boolean plateaued functions \cite{Hodzic2}.
+(2) By Corollaries 4, 5, 6, one can construct generalized $p$-ary bent functions and generalized $p$-ary $s$-plateaued functions with larger variables by using generalized $p$-ary bent functions, respectively, generalized $p$-ary $s$-plateaued functions as building blocks.
+In particular, we show that the canonical way to construct the so-called Generalized Maiorana-McFarland bent functions can be obtained by Corollary 4 and we illustrate that Corollary 5 can be used to construct bent functions not in the completed Generalized Maiorana-McFarland class (see Example 8 and Appendix).
+Based on Corollary 5, we also give constructions of plateaued functions in the subclass \emph{WRP} of the class of weakly regular plateaued functions and vectorial plateaued functions.

-(3) We provided some new constructions of generalized plateaued functions with (non)-affine Walsh support in spectral domain.
-These constructions provide an answer to one open problem proposed by Hod\v{z}i\'{c} \emph{et al}. \cite{Hodzic2}.
+(3) By the discussions in Section V, one can construct pairwise disjoint spectra generalized $p$-ary plateaued functions by Theorems 1, 2, 3, 7 (Note that Theorem 4 can only be used to construct pairwise disjoint spectra $p$-ary plateaued functions).
+By using pairwise disjoint spectra generalized $p$-ary plateaued functions as building blocks, one can construct generalized $p$-ary bent functions by Theorem 8.

-(4) We presented a generalized indirect sum construction method of generalized plateaued functions.
-In particular, we showed that the canonical way to construct Generalized Maiorana-McFarland bent functions can be obtained by the generalized indirect sum construction method and we illustrated that the generalized indirect sum construction method can be used to construct bent functions not in the completed Generalized Maiorana-McFarland class.
-Furthermore, based on this construction method, we gave constructions of plateaued functions in the class \emph{WRP} and vectorial plateaued functions.
+Therefore, by recursively using our constructions, one can obtain infinitely many generalized $p$-ary plateaued functions with (non)-affine Walsh supports for any prime $p$.